Coloplast A/S Company reg. (CVR) no. 69749917

 7. Any other business.

-The Board of Directors shall appoint a chairman to preside over the meeting and decide all matters relating to the transaction of business and the voting.
-Any person entitled to vote may request that a ballot be taken on the specific item submitted for consideration.
+The Board of Directors shall appoint a chairman to preside over the meeting and decide all matters relating to the transaction of business, the procedure of the meeting, the voting and the results thereof.

 Board of Directors and Executive Management